Open Budget Survey Results

 How has the transparency score for Côte d'Ivoire changed over time?

 Public availability of budget documents in Côte d'Ivoire

 |Executive’s Budget Proposal|

 How comprehensive is the content of the key budget documents that Côte d'Ivoire makes available to the public?

 |Key budget document||Document purpose and contents||Fiscal year assessed||Document content score|

-Côte d'Ivoire’s transparency score of 34 in the OBS 2019 is moderately higher than its score in 2017.
+Côte d'Ivoire’s transparency score of 47 in the OBS 2021 is substantially higher than its score in 2019.

 Côte d'Ivoire has increased the availability of budget information by:

 Côte d'Ivoire should prioritize the following actions to improve budget transparency:

 The OBS assesses the formal opportunities offered to the public for meaningful participation in the different stages of the budget process.
 It examines the practices of the central government’s executive, the legislature, and the supreme audit institution (SAI) using 18 equally weighted indicators, aligned with the Global Initiative for Fiscal Transparency’s Principles of Public Participation in Fiscal Policies , and scores each country on a scale from 0 to 100.